jacobbrooks/ZenoRadio-Alexa-Skill/README.md

 -Select "English (U.S.)" for language
 -Name the skill "ZenoRadio"
 -Make the invocation name "xeno".
 Then you can pronounce it like "Zeeno".
-If you made the invocation "Zeno", you would have to pronounce it "Zeyno" which playing with it on the echo.
+If you made the invocation "Zeno", you would have to pronounce it "Zeyno" when playing with it on the echo.
 -Select "Yes" for "Audio Player" in the global fields.

 In the "interation model" tab: